BeckMillet/INFO442Team5/DesignSpecification.md

 The web app's interface layout is responsive to different screen sizes, but prioritize the mobile experience, where the entry form and status are viewable without scrolling on a standard mobile screen.

+Below is a pseudo-code picture of the algorithm that calculates “status”
 ![](/Algorithm.png)